ansys/pyaedt/doc/source/Resources/ClientServer.rst

    path/to/aedt/ansysedt.exe -grpcsrv portnumber  #windows path/to/aedt/ansysedt -grpcsrv portnumber   #linux

-If the connection is local, the ``machine`` argument can be kept empty.
-The AEDT session is then started automatically by PyAEDT.
+If the connection is local, the ``machine`` argument can remain empty.
+PyAEDT then starts the AEDT session automatically.
 Machine and port arguments are available to all applications except EDB.

-Legacy Approach
+Legacy approach
 ~~~~~~~~~~~~~~~
+Usage examples follow for launching AEDT 2022 R1 or earlier.

-Windows Server
+Windows server
 ==============

-Here is a usage example for a Windows server:
+Lauch on a Windows server:

 .. code:: python